Risk factorsBy Mayo Clinic Staff

 - Intravascular catheters

 Staph bacteria can spread easily through cuts, abrasions and skin-to-skin contact.
-Amateur and professional athletes have spread staph infections by sharing razors, towels, uniforms or equipment.
+Staph infections may also spread in the locker room through sharing razors, towels, uniforms or equipment.